AGKorson/WinAGI-GDS/README.md

 ### History:
+**alpha18.1** Layout editor framework set.
+Layouts successfully load and display.
+Integration between logic editor and layout editor works as expected to keep the layout and logics up to date.
+Layout editing functions still need to be completed.
+Continuing to fix bugs in all other editors as they are found.

 **alpha18.0** Sound editor is complete.
 Added support for drawing and editing staff notes directly from the staff display.
 Fixed some bugs in the sound editor and other editors.